upenn-embedded/final-project-website-submission-f25-t24-f25-team-1-team_name/README.md

 The ESP32 does not oeprate on a strict sent move, wait for move, send move basis.
 It will send all messages from the ATmega that follow the format to lichess and send all lichess moves to the ATmega.
 The ESP32 does run application code to parse the JSON file that lichess uses to stream the game state with its API.
 This is unavoidable since sending the entire file over UART1 and having the ATmega also parse it would have taken way too much development time.
 The ESP32 parses the game log and sends the most recent moves to the ATMEGA only if the move does not match the last move the ATMEGA also sent.
 When the ATMEGA recieves the recieves the move, it debug prints it to serial terminal over uart0 and parses the message to generate a list of commands for the motor control driver.

+The gantry was successfully implemented and functioned as expected.
+All individual functionality worked, but the team had some issues during full integration.
+Our hypothesis for the root cause of the failure is discussed below.
+Given that full integration happened right before the final demo (components arrived super late), we are happy with how far we got and believe an extra day could get full functionality.

 #### 3.1 Software Requirements Specification (SRS) Results